MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-in-unity.md

 ### Directly Accessing Parameters from Unity

 If you don't want to use the excellent Audio tools in the MixedRealityToolkit, here is how you would change HRTF Parameters.
-You can copy/paste this into a script called **SetHRTF**.cs that you will want to attach to every HRTF AudioSource.
+You can copy/paste this into a script called *SetHRTF.cs* that you will want to attach to every HRTF AudioSource.
 It lets you change parameters important to HRTF.

 ```cs
 using UnityEngine;